Netcracker/KubeMarine/documentation/Troubleshooting.md

       cluster.yaml
       procedure_parameters
   ```
-The user can analyze these files and try to find the reason for the failed installation of kubemarine
+The user can analyze these files and try to find the reason for the failed installation of KubeMarine

-## Kubelet has conflict with kubepods-burstable.slice and kube-proxy pods stick in ContainerCreating status
+## Kubelet Has Conflict With Kubepods-burstable.slice and Kube-proxy Pods Stick in ContainerCreating Status

 * Sometimes the `migrate_cri` procedure fails because of kubelet has conflict with kubepods-burstable.slice and `kube-proxy` pods stuck in ContainerCreating status.